(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 Small lot cleanups that protect June weekends

-If ivy climbed brick or wood over winter, add ivy trimming and removal to the list before vines hide fasteners you need to inspect.
-For anything larger than a weekend rake, use contact with dates that matter so crews can sequence visits calmly.
+If ivy climbed brick or wood over winter, add ivy trimming and removal to the list before vines hide fasteners you need to inspect before people lean on railings during June gatherings.
+For anything larger than a weekend rake, use contact with dates that matter so crews can sequence visits calmly instead of stacking every trade on the same Saturday.

-If you store bins on the side pad, move them for one weekend and look at the turf line underneath.
-Winter salt from boots and pets often concentrates in those rectangles first.
+April cleanups are when you reset bed metal or plastic edging that frost heaved.
+Straight edges make mowing faster all summer and reduce the weed line along crooked transitions.
+Garden services handle species-appropriate pruning when plow spray broke shrub tips and new growth is about to hide the damage.
+If you store bins on the side pad, move them for one weekend and look at the turf line underneath; winter salt from boots and pets often concentrates in those rectangles first.

 April 24, 2026